numalariamodeling/hbhi-nigeria-publication-2021/README.md

 ### Prerequisites

-Install Python 3.6 and dtk-tools following the instructions [here](http://institutefordiseasemodeling.github.io/dtk-tools/gettingstarted.html).
-DTK-tools are a set of generic modules created for configuring disease and vector-related simulations, and intervention campaigns in EMOD.
+Install Python 3.6 and dtk-tools following the instructions [here](http://institutefordiseasemodeling.github.io/dtk-tools/gettingstarted.html). dtk-tools is a set of generic modules created for configuring disease and vector-related simulations, and intervention campaigns in EMOD, and is available upon request from the Institute for Disease Modeling.

-DTK-tools malaria package is also required as it contains module specific for modeling malaria.
-Installation instructions can be found [here](https://github.com/aouedraogo/dtk-tools-malaria).
+The dtk-tools-malaria package is also required as it contains modules specific for modeling malaria.
+Installation instructions can be found [here](https://github.com/aouedraogo/dtk-tools-malaria) and requests for access should also be directed to the Institute for Disease Modeling.

 ### Seasonality Calibration